 Saturday, March 24, 2018

-“A Dead Whale or a Stove Boat, Part Three.”
-Lecture by historic-site interpreter Andrew Lyter on the decline and death of the American whaling industry (1861–1927).
+“A Dead Whale or a Stove Boat, Parts Two and Three.”
+Lecture by historic-site interpreter Andrew Lyter on the glory days of the American whaling industry (1783–1861) followed by its decline and death (1861–1927).
 Reservations required by March 23, 2018.
+Program incorporates material originally scheduled to be presented on Dec.
+9, 2017.

 Administered by the Delaware Division of Historical and Cultural Affairs, the Zwaanendael Museum was built in 1931 to commemorate the 300th anniversary of the state’s first European colony, Swanendael, established by the Dutch along Hoorn Kill (present-day Lewes-Rehoboth Canal) in 1631.
 Designed by E. William Martin (architect of Legislative Hall and the Hall of Records in Dover), the museum is modeled after the town hall in Hoorn, the Netherlands, and features a stepped facade gable with carved stonework and decorated shutters.
 The museum’s exhibits and presentations provide a showcase for Lewes-area maritime, military and social history.